ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 --- abstract

-Many services on the Internet need to verify ownership or control of a domain in the Domain Name System (DNS).
-This verification is often done by requesting a specific DNS record to be visible in the domain.
-There are a variety of techniques in use today, with different pros and cons.
-This document proposes some practices to avoid known problems.
+Many application services on the Internet need to verify ownership or control of a domain in the Domain Name System (DNS).
+This verification can be done using a variety of methods such as e-mail, HTTP/HTTPS, the DNS itself, or other avenues.
+This document focusses only on DNS based methods for domain control validation.
+This is typically done by the application provider requesting a specific DNS record to be visible in the requestor's domain.
+There are a wide variety of DNS based methods in use today, with differing pros and cons.
+This document proposes some best practices to avoid known problems.

 --- middle